pWr1ght/Feedforward_and_Backpropogation_Neural_Network/README.md

-This is a feedforward/backpropogation Neural network utilizing many different classes without the use of pre-made machine learning platforms. (i.e. tensorflow, pytorch)
+This is a feedforward/backpropogation neural network utilizing many different classes without the use of pre-made machine learning frameworks. (i.e. tensorflow, pytorch)
 This Neural network uses these libraries:
 - Matplotlib
 - Mlxtend